 It wasn’t long until we had left the suburbs and had entered the countryside of Galicia.
 Here I soon noticed that the province of Galicia is quite distinct from the rest of Spain.
 For one, it is green.
 Madrid is dry and up in the mountains, so the soil is sandy and the trees are sparse and scrawny.
 But Galicia is fairly flat and very rainy, so is covered in thick, lush vegetation.
 For me, this was wonderful, since one of the things I miss the most about New York is the trees and forests—the ability to get lost in the woods, with the sky covered by the canopy overhead and the tree trunks closing in around you.
 Thus Galicia didn’t feel foreign to me, but made me feel right at home.

 Also distinct is the architecture of Galicia, which relies on their copious supplies of granite.
 They use granite for everything: for houses, barns, fences, statues, bridges, walls, and roofs.
-The way that towns are distributed in Galicia is also striking: instead of being widely spaced, with big stretches of emptiness between them, as is common in the rest of Spain, the towns are lightly spread throughout the province, with a few farms here, a few cottages there, and not many big areas of emptiness.
+The way that towns are distributed in Galicia is also striking: instead of being widely spaced, with big stretches of emptiness between them (as is common in the rest of Spain), the towns are lightly spread throughout the province, with a few farms here, a few cottages there, and not many big vacant areas.

 The Galicians also have two signature architectural works.
 First are the big stone crucifixes that they like to put outside their churches.
 Second are the hórreos, which are raised food storage containers used to keep out rats and other vermin.
 They are typically built on large platforms, with a barrier on the bottom so that no rodent could climb up.
 The upper structure is usually made with a granite frame and wooden walls, often with a crucifix on top.

 At the time, however, GF and I didn’t know this, so we spent many hours trying to figure out what the things were.
 Because of the crucifix, at first we thought they were family tombs.
 But then we noticed that we could see through the cracks in the wooden boards, and there was nothing inside.
-(Nowadays people just use refrigerators to store their food.)
+(Nowadays people just use refrigerators to store their food, so the hórreos stand empty.)
 I was wondering if it had some sort of religious significance, like a family shrine; and GF thought it might be used to keep animals.
-Well, to any who are reading this blog, now you have been spared our confusion.

 We were actually the first to arrive at the albergue, beating everyone else from Lugo.
 I was so nervous about not getting a bed, I didn’t allow us to take any breaks or to let up the pace.
 I don’t recommend this: the camino isn’t a race.
 Take my advice, and don’t obsess about not getting a place to stay, since it can interfere with your ability to relax and enjoy the experience.